Colosseo

 Boundary Road and the Hove Neighbourhood Dining Scene

 Boundary Road sits at the quieter residential edge of Hove, away from the seafront bustle that draws most visitors to the Brighton and Hove conurbation.
-The streets here are lined with Victorian terraces, independent shops, and the kind of local restaurants that survive not on tourist footfall but on repeat custom from the surrounding neighbourhood.
-It is in this context that Colosseo, at number 70, operates.
+The streets here are lined with Victorian terraces, independent shops, and the kind of local restaurants that survive on repeat custom from the surrounding neighbourhood.
+It is in this context that Colosseo operates at 70 Boundary Rd in Hove, an Italian restaurant with a casual dress code, recommended reservations, and an average price of about $25 per person.
 The name signals Italian heritage, and the address places it firmly in the category of destination-by-choice rather than destination-by-proximity.
-You come here because you have decided to, not because you stumbled past on the way to the beach.

 Italian restaurants in British coastal towns occupy a specific and sometimes underestimated tier.
 At their weakest, they default to the mid-century red-sauce formula that colonised the British high street for decades.
 At their strongest, they draw on regional specificity and ingredient discipline to offer something that holds up against the better London trattorias.
 Hove has a handful of places pushing toward that stronger end: Semola has built a reputation for precise southern Italian cooking, and Topolino Brighton and Hove covers a broader crowd-pleasing register.
 Colosseo slots into this local Italian conversation, drawing a neighbourhood clientele that values consistency over spectacle.